 Seek Thee (Family Devotional)

 Seek Thee is a family devotional designed to connect God’s creation to the Bible.
 This devotional would be perfect for summer and/ or a camping trip.
 It focuses on one verse and helps the kids put it into action.
 Activity One: As a family wake up early enough to watch the sunrise.
-The kids would find it fun to sit … More Children’s Ministry Resources
+The kids would find it fun to sit outside in the pajamas with blankets and pillows.
+As a family talk about what you see, talk

 Big Church, Little Church: Which to Choose for Kids?

 There’s been quite a bit of bruhaha lately about whether to send your kids to children’s church or keep them with their parents in the larger congregation.
 As a long time children’s minister, (twenty years now) I’ve seen the “big church, little church” debate arise numerous times.
-It’s healthy to talk about these things but for those of you who … More Children’s Ministry Resources
+It’s healthy to talk about these things but for those of you who choose to keep your children involved children’s ministry on Sundays, you may experience some “shaming” from parents

 Poll: What is your opinion of Pokémon Go?